|

 1,000,000 allowed by the quota

-it then prorates 50% for all those companies on EQUAL PERCENTAGE.
-No matter who and how many international shipping product is imported.
+It then prorates 50% for all those companies on EQUAL PERCENTAGE.
+No matter who and how many international shipping products are imported.

 Customs takes 7501, changes it to those quantities by prorated 50%, and gives it back to importers.